AGTHARN/PMMP-Optimizations/docs/SOMEWHAT_RELIABLE.md

 In light of the aforementioned findings, it is evident that world ticking before my modification used more resources than world ticking after my modification.

 How was this change implemented?
-Simply said, **only tick worlds at the tenth tick rather than the first** (it doesn't have to exactly be on the tenth).
+Simply said, **only tick worlds at a later tick rather than the first** (I have used the tenth tick).
 The consequences of doing so, such as delayed block updates, delayed block placements and delayed entity updates, are fairly obvious.

 You must be **aware of how to rectify these problems**, which will take some time.
 You must accept this if you want to see such performance improvements.

 - **Efficiency** [✅✅✅]
 - **Difficulty** [⭐⭐⭐]
 - **Problems** [🔥🔥🔥]
 - **Safe** [❓]

+### ➡️ Secondary Ticking System
+Based on PMMP's server ticking system, specific operation such as world ticking, explosions or set/destroyed blocks can be put in a respective queue.

+This system restricts the number of actions that can be performed per tick, which is a great way to avoid lag as it slows down the actions.

+An overflow or a memory leak would be among the few problems that could arise.
+I was able to address this problem by making the limitation proportional to the quantity of actions in the relevant queue.

+Another problem is that it can result in a longer period of lower TPS since the operations in the queue may be delayed for a lengthy time.
+This is a drawback, although it does stop a sudden drop in TPS.

+- **Efficiency** [✅✅]
+- **Difficulty** [⭐⭐⭐]
+- **Problems** [🔥🔥]
+- **Safe** [❓]

 ### ➡️ Movement System (PlayerAuthInputPacket -> PlayerMovementPacket)
-**UPDATE:** I must admit that this [commit](https://github.com/pmmp/PocketMine-MP/commit/01ca14c314f180441343bbdf6cff611064ebe330) along with other [commits](https://github.com/pmmp/PocketMine-MP/commits/5d9f78303726a6ba58cdda8231976f57a54a73c4) have helped to partially fix the problem.
-It does not, however, always stop or prevent initial sending of movement changes.
-I don't think that the changes made were an optimal one given that `handleMovement()` already checks for movement.

 You might occasionally ponder how a player sends movement packets to PMMP.
 Prior to being switched to PlayerAuthInputPacket in this [commit](https://github.com/pmmp/PocketMine-MP/commit/292827a311a8792718b6405975518ef923a47475), PMMP listened to PlayerMovementPacket.

-I'm not arguing that utilizing PlayerAuthInputPacket is bad since it really improves matters because it addresses more issues.
-But I believe that utilizing PlayerMovementPacket would greatly improve performance.
-It will affect how players move and using the old movement system is not always a good thing!
+I'm not arguing that utilizing PlayerAuthInputPacket is bad since it really improves the handling of movement as it addresses more issues.
+However, I believe that utilizing PlayerMovementPacket would improve performance.
+It does not really affect how players move but this legacy movement system may be neglected in the future.

 Since PlayerAuthInputPacket is sent every tick, it **"might cause some performance degradation"**, according to the commit.
-However, my analysis shows that it significantly influences performance, particularly when there are several players present.
+However, my analysis shows that it significantly influences performance, particularly when there are many players present.

 Compare these two results: